GET IN TOUCH

 Please contact us for more information.
 Our email is monitored seven days a week and we will get back to you shortly.

-Last week a local cyclist was ticketed for speeding in a school zone.
+Last week, a local cyclist was ticketed for speeding in a school zone.
 The event attracted considerable news attention and a lot of discussion on social media – with many wondering if speeding cyclists are subject to the Motor Vehicle Act.
-In this week’s video blog we will discuss how BC’s Motor Vehicle Act applies to bicycles and why this might be.
-Viewers should be warned that some of the images in this vlog may be disturbing to some viewers.
+In this week’s blog, we will discuss how BC’s Motor Vehicle Act applies to bicycles and why this might be.
+Viewers should be warned that some of the images in the above vlog may be disturbing to some viewers.

 Despite being call the “Motor” Vehicle Act, section 183 of the BC’s Motor Vehicle Act states: